 The Order/Rite of Initiation of Adults encounters these periods:

 This is a time to explore, to ask questions and to become acquainted with the Catholic faith and with each other as you discern God’s presence and call in your life.

 Formation continues with more enrichment in the faith, the church’s beliefs and practices and what it truly means to be a Catholic Christian.

 Purification and Enlightenment

 This time includes examination and focus on where you are and how you live your life.
-It is a period of reflection and purification that coincides with the Lenten season.
-The elect are working to remove impediments in their relationships with God and others.
+It is a period of reflection that deepens within the Lenten season.

 Celebration of the Sacraments of Initiation

-This is an important period from Initiation to Pentecost to deepen your Christian experience, for spiritual growth and to explore what it means to be an active Catholic.
-As a neophyte, you are introduced more fully into the life and unity of the faith community and the call to various ministries.
-The journey of faith continues as we are called to live our baptismal promise as disciples and the hands and feet of Christ.
+This is an important period from Initiation to Pentecost deepening the Christian experience, spiritual growth and to exploring what it means to be an active practicing Catholic.
+The newly baptized are referred to as a neophyte and are called to more fully immerse themselves into the faith community.
+The journey of faith continues for all, as all are called to live out the priesthood of our baptism.